 In general, governance refers to the way the organization goes about ensuring that strategies are set, monitored, and achieved (Rau, 2004, p.35).
 Thus, governance implements a strategy by means of oversight and control mechanisms (Tiwana & Kim, 2015) and complements strategic as well as operational tasks: Strategy is doing the right things, operations are doing things right, and governance is ensuring that the right things are done right.
 In analogy, data governance links strategic data monetization initiatives with their daily execution to guarantee a return from data investments.

-Usually the following situations indicate that an organisation suffers from unclear or non-existent responsibilities related to their data, meaning a lack of an effective data governance approach:
+Usually, the following situations indicate that an organization suffers from unclear or non-existent responsibilities related to their data, meaning a lack of an effective data governance approach: